-Highland Community School strives to create a better world by being a leader in the education of children and families who will become creative and self-confident life-long learners, and thereby become the leaders of their communities.
+Highland is proud to be a parent-directed, public Montessori charter school in the King Park neighborhood.
+Founded in 1968 on the principles of social justice and community, our school offers a rigorously academic yet holistic Montessori curriculum to over 400 students, K3 to eighth grade.
+Highland Community School strives to create a better world by being a leader in the education of children and families who will become creative and self-confident life-long learners, and thereby become the leaders of in their communities.